Seesam24601/TAMMI/docs/functions.md

 ### Requirements

-1. The output `necessary_actions` table must be a rearrangement of the input `necessary_actions` table/
+1. The output `necessary_actions` table must be a rearrangement of the input `necessary_actions` table

 ### Defaults